jistok/gpdb-kafka-round-trip/README.md

-# A little demo showing how to pull data into Greenplum DB (GPDB) from a Kafka topic, then also push data back out into Kafka
+# A little demo showing how to pull data into Greenplum DB (GPDB) from a Kafka topic, then push data back out into Kafka

 ## The simplest way to run this is to have GPDB and Kafka running on the same machine, so let's go over that.